Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 \subsubsection{Experimental setup}

-\quad Our first baseline method is $\ell_1$- regularized NMF ($\ell_1$-NMF) \cite{cichocki2009fast}, as it also imposes non-negativity and sparsity constraints.
-As constructs (or questions) can be correlated, we rule out other NMF methods with orthogonality constraints.
-FA with promax rotation (FA-promax) \cite{hendrickson1964promax} using minimum residual as estimation method is included because it is the most commonly used technique for analyzing questionnaires and extracting latent constructs.
-It is also a baseline familiar to the clinical community designing questionnaires.
-Finally, syndrome subscales are included since they are often used for diagnostic prediction in screening.
+\quad As explained above, we use $\ell_1$-regularized NMF ($\ell_1$-NMF) \cite{cichocki2009fast} and factor analysis with promax rotation \cite{hendrickson1964promax} as baseline methods.
+We also include syndrome subscale scores, since they are often used for diagnostic prediction in screening.
 To estimate the number of factors $k$, we use BCV for $\ell_1$-NMF and \ref{eqt:model}, and Horn's parallel analysis for FA, the best approach for each method in the synthetic questionnaire experiments in Section \ref{sec:appendix_synthetic}.

-{\bf Dataset splits} \quad Within each dataset, we first split the participants into development and held-out sets with an $80/20$ ratio.
+{\bf Dataset splits} \quad Within each dataset, we first split the participants into development and held-out test sets with an $80/20$ ratio.
 The assignment is done using stratified sampling, to keep the distribution of confounds and diagnostic labels similar across both sets.
-Training and validation sets are derived from the development set, as explained in each experiment.
+Training and validation sets are derived from the development set, as explained in each experiment, and used to set all the parameters for testing.
 All the quantitative results are obtained on the held-out set.
 To increase the robustness of our analysis, and obtain measures of uncertainty, we use different seeds to resample 30 dataset splits, and carry out experiments on each split.
 The reported results are obtained by averaging the results on the held-out set across all 30 splits.

-{\bf Model training and inference} \quad Let $W^{\text{set}}$ denote the participant factor matrix in \ref{eqt:model} or NMF, or the factor score in FA, with the superscript denoting the set.
+{\bf Model training and inference} \quad Let $W^{\text{set}}$ denote the participant factor matrix in \ref{eqt:model} or NMF, or the analogous factor score matrix in FA, with the superscript denoting the dataset.
 Similarly, let $Q$ denote the question loadings associated with a factor in each method.
 Model training will yield a ($W^{\text{train}}$, $Q$) for participants in the training set.
 Inference with the model will produce $W^{\text{validate}}$ and $W^{\text{held-out}}$ in validation and held-out sets, using the trained $Q$ and confounds $C^{\text{validate}}, C^{\text{held-out}}$ (if applicable).